Th3Nathan/Javascript-Game/README.md

 https://github.com/udacity/frontend-nanodegree-arcade-game

-The game engine and art were included, my job was to create and implement a player and enemy class that worked with it.
-Even after taking the course, it was hard to know where to start when I actually looked at the code for the first time.
-Once I got that first bug to pop up though, it started to flow.
+The game engine and art were included, my job was to create and implement a player and enemy class that worked with the engine.
+After taking the course, it was hard to know where to begin, but once I got that first bug to pop up though, it started to flow.

-I added some extra features as well:
+I added some extra features:

-A score, gems that appear which will increase it, the ability to select player avatar, Sound effects, and a modal with instructions.
+A scoreboard, gems that appear which will increase the score, the ability to select player avatar, sound effects, and a modal with instructions.

 You can try it here: